Thursday, July 11 to Sunday, July 15, 2019

 Anyone interested in photography should have this solid foundation.
 It is essential that you are aware of these important fundamentals if you would like to improve your abilities.

-Orientation will begin Monday morning at 10:00 am at the Information Centre (building #1) for introductions and a short video about Historic Sherbrooke Village.
-We will hold an exhibition of the week’s works on Thursday from 2 to 4 pm which will round off our week.
+Orientation will begin Thursday afternoon at 1:00 pm at 10:00 am at the Sherbrooke Village Exhibit Centre (building #22) for introductions and a short description about Historic Sherbrooke Village.
+We will hold an exhibition of the week’s works on Sunday from 11:30 to 12:30 pm which will round off our week.

 Camera, lots of memory and batteries